DomRRuggeri/DomRRuggeri.github.io/index.md

 My name is Dom Ruggeri.
 I'm a System Administrator specializing in PowerShell development, scripting, and automation.
 I work regularly with Windows Server, VMware, Hyper-V, Office 365, Azure, and Active Directory.
 I have a solid foundation in networking and server infrastructure.

+I've worked as an IT professional for 7+ years, and have had an interest in technology since childhood.
+I enjoy automating complex workflows and processes, and strive to perform as few manual tasks as possible.
+I help other IT professionals and organizations identify areas for automation in their daily work, and realize those solutions.
 * * *

 ## links